-On June 17, 2020, the Company issued warrants to purchase up to an aggregate of approximately5.9 million shares, or approximately five percent of its then outstanding common stock, at an exercise price of \$0.01 per share.
+On June 17, 2020, the Company issued warrants to purchase up to an aggregate of approximately5.9 million shares, or approximately five percent of its then outstanding common stock, at an exercise price of \$0.01 per share ("Warrants").

-The fair value of the warrants on the issuance date was determined using a stochastic Monte Carlo simulation using geometric Brownian motion ("GBM Model").
-The Company evaluated the warrants under authoritative accounting guidance and determined that they should be classified as equity instruments.
-Upon issuance, the warrants were recorded in additional paid-in capital on the accompanying balance sheets at a fair value of \$21.5 million, with no recurring fair value measurement required.
-There have been no changes to the initial carrying amount of the warrants since issuance.
+Upon issuance, the \$21.5 million fair value of the Warrants was recorded in additional paid-in capital on the accompanying balance sheets, and was determined using a stochastic Monte Carlo simulation using geometric Brownian motion ("GBM Model").
+The Company evaluated the Warrants under authoritative accounting guidance and determined that they should be classified as equity instruments, with no recurring fair value measurement required.
+There have been no changes to the initial carrying amount of the Warrants since issuance.

-The Warrant Agreement dated as of June 17, 2020 ("Warrant Agreement"), states that the warrants are exercisable any time from and after the Triggering Date, as subsequently defined, until June 30, 2023.
+The Warrant Agreement, dated June 17, 2020 ("Warrant Agreement"), provides that the Warrants are exercisable any time from and after the Triggering Date, as subsequently defined, until June 30, 2023.
 The Triggering Date is defined by the Warrant Agreement as the first trading day following five consecutive trading days on which the product of the number of shares of common stock issued and outstanding on four of the five trading days multiplied by the closing price per share of common stock for each such trading day exceeds \$1.0 billion ("Triggering Date").
-The warrants issued are indexed to the Company's common stock and are required to be settled through physical settlement or net share settlement, if exercised.
-The Triggering Date occurred on January 14, 2021, and the warrants became exercisable at the election of the holders.
-The warrants may be exercised either in full or from time to time in part, until their expiration on June 30, 2023.
+The Warrants are indexed to the Company's common stock and are required to be settled through physical settlement or net share settlement, if exercised.
+The Triggering Date occurred on January 15, 2021, and the Warrants became and will remain exercisable at the election of the holders until their expiration on June 30, 2023.

-Subsequent to March 31, 2021, the Company issued 3,083,403 shares of unregistered, restricted common stock as a result of the cashless exercise of 3,086,147 warrants at a weighted-average share price of \$11.36 per share, as determined under the terms of the Warrant Agreement.
-No underwriters were involved in the sales, and the securities bear restrictive legends restricting transfer of the securities without registration under the Securities Act or an applicable exemption from registration.
+During the second quarter of 2021, the Company issued 5,918,089 shares of common stock as a result of the cashless exercise of 5,922,260 Warrants at a weighted-average share price of \$15.45 per share, as determined under the terms of the Warrant Agreement.
+At the request of stockholders and pursuant to the Company's obligations under the Warrant Agreement, a registration statement covering the resale of a majority of these shares was filed with the U.S. Securities and Exchange Commission on June 11, 2021.